ItsMePaulo/tutoring/COS212/notes/BStarTrees/README.md

 ## Deleting

-Deleting works largely the same except for merging, when we perform delete by merging we merge with both the left and right sibling like so
+Deleting works largely the same except for merging, when we encounter a scenarion when we are required to perform delete by merging we merge in both a left and right sibling, like so.